Productivity Commission: Timeline

+A documentary titled Opening Australia to the world: celebrating 50 editions of the Trade and Assistance Review was produced in 2024.

 Functions

-The PC operates within the Treasury portfolio and its core function involves responding to references from the Treasurer, which can request a commissioned study or a public inquiry.
-References to the PC stipulate the length and terms of the project and may cover any sector of the Australian economy; address a particular industry or cut across industry boundaries; and involve wider social or environmental issues.
+The Productivity Commission operates within the federal government's Treasury portfolio.
+Its core function involves responding to references from the Treasurer, which can request a commissioned study or a public inquiry.
+Referrals to the Commission stipulate the length and terms of the project.
+They may cover any sector of the Australian economy, address a particular industry or cut across industry boundaries, and encompass wider social or environmental issues.

+The Commission can initiate its own research.
+Its reports often form the basis of government policy.
+However, it does not administer government programs or exercise executive power and governments are not required to act on its recommendations.
+In practice, however, many recommendations are accepted.

-Most projects are specified for nine or twelve-month duration, although some may be six or fifteen months.
-Both studies and inquiries accept submissions from members of the public, although inquiries are additionally required (under the Act) to undertake formal public consultations.
+Most projects are specified for a duration of nine or twelve months, although some may be six or fifteen months long.
+Commission studies and inquiries accept submissions from members of the public, although inquiries are additionally required, under the Act, to undertake formal public consultations.
 All reports are publicly released.

-In addition, the PC acts as the secretariat to the intergovernmental Review of Government Service Provision, and produces annually the Report on Government Services, as well as regular reports that contribute to a better understanding of the effectiveness of government services provided to Aboriginal and Torres Strait Islander peoples.

-The PC can undertake Commission-initiated research, and operates as the Australian Government's competitive neutrality complaints mechanism.
+In addition, the Commission acts as the secretariat to the intergovernmental Review of Government Service Provision, and produces annually the Report on Government Services, in addition to regular reports that contribute to a better understanding of the effectiveness of government services provided to Aboriginal and Torres Strait Islander peoples.
+The Commission operates as the Australian Government's competitive neutrality complaints mechanism.

 Operation

-The PC is headed by a Chair and between 4 and 12 other Commissioners, who are appointed for a five year term on the advice of the treasurer.
+The Commission is headed by a Chair and between 4 and 12 other commissioners, who are appointed for a five-year term on the advice of the Treasurer.
 Some commissioners are required to have particular skills and experience: